louiz/biboumi/doc/biboumi.1.md

   This password must be configured in the XMPP server, associated with the external component on *hostname*.

+`xmpp_server_ip`

+  The IP address to connect to the XMPP server on.
+The connection to the XMPP server is unencrypted, so the biboumi instance and the server should normally be on the same host.
+The default value is 127.0.0.1.

 `port`

   The TCP port to use to connect to the local XMPP component.
 The default